lcorr8/wtm-js-crashcourse-project-A/lecture/week-06/homework.md

     - add resume to application (add new or select existing) service and route
     - find an upload picture library for mobile
 3. refactor: use library to auto populate `$ npm i mongoose-autopopulate`, cap it at 1-2 levels
-4. implement creation date on models, to be able to sort by desc/asc order when searching for jobs.
+4. implement creation date on models, to be able to sort by desc/asc order when searching for jobs. [mongoose -  Query.prototype.sort()](https://mongoosejs.com/docs/api.html#query_Query-sort)

 ## Tasks from Testing Lecture: